If you are facing a complex probate process, it is a good idea to consult with an experienced Houston probate attorney.

 Contact Our Firm Today to Get Started

 If you have questions about probate or need assistance settling an estate, our firm can help.
-Reach out to Stepp & Sullivan, P.C. to discuss your situation with one of our skilled probate lawyers in Houston.
+Reach out to Stepp & Sullivan, P.C. to discuss your situation with one of our skilled probate lawyers.
 We are proud to provide personalized legal services and steadfast representation for each and every client.

 GET IN TOUCH WITH OUR LEGAL TEAM AT (713) 336-7200 TODAY TO SCHEDULE YOUR INITIAL CONSULTATION.